ElpadoCan/SpotMAX/spotmax/docs/source/features/single_spot_features_description.rst

 of the GUI.

 Given :m:`P` the pixels intensities inside the spot, :m:`R` the reference channel
-intensities, and :m:`std` the standard deviation, spotMAX will compute the following effect sizes:
+intensities, and :m:`std` the standard deviation, SpotMAX will compute the following effect sizes:

 * **Glass**: column name ``spot_vs_ref_ch_effect_size_glass``.